 It worked well, resulting in the ability to 3D print and trim very large parts, typically molds, tooling, fixtures and patterns, which were acceptable to major industrial customers.
 Thermwood has enjoyed strong initial success with this product and expects it to dramatically enhance the future.

 Thermwood corporate headquarters are located in the Southern Indiana town of Dale, just off Interstate 64 about half way between Evansville, Indiana and Louisville, Kentucky.
 Our main facility consists of 175,000 square feet which includes both an office/showroom and an engineering and manufacturing plant.
-A second building located approximately one mile North houses software development personnel.
-Thermwood also operates a service and support office located in the North of England in County Durham.

 The modern manufacturing facility houses various industrial processes from steel cutting, bending, forming and welding to electronic board assembly and CNC control manufacturing.
-Thermwood builds the vast majority of every system in-house and uses a variety of advanced manufacturing techniques including finite element analysis, vibration stress relief and three-dimensional laser interferometers.
+Thermwood builds the vast majority of every system in-house and uses a variety of advanced manufacturing techniques including finite element analysis, vibration stress relief and three-dimensional laser interferometer calibration.
 Every process is controlled using highly integrated manufacturing software and the factory runs virtually “paperless”.
 In addition to manufacturing processes, the main plant also houses design engineering, customer support and technical service including the “virtual service” link centers.